 - And entropion.

-It’s true that not all of these diseases are life threatening, most if not all can become quite expensive to treat particularly if they recurring.
+While it’s true that not all of these diseases are life-threatening,t if not all, they can become quite expensive to treat, particularly if they recur.

 This is why…